 Having an event to put on your group’s first promotional material is a good way to grab people’s attention.
 It will be an opportunity to launch the group and to find other people in your area willing to help out.
 When arranging your first event, consider the following:

-In relation to the first event you should e-mail the organisations below and ask them to inform their members and contacts about your group and its first event.
-You can find a template for this communication here.
+In relation to the first event should contact the following organisations and ask them to inform their members and contacts about your group and its first event.

-These are the things that you will need to do or say at your first event:
+These are some of the things that you may decide to do or say at your first event:

 During the initial stages of setting a group up it is quite acceptable for the people doing all the work to be self appointed, but you will need to formalise and democratise the structure of the group at some stage within the first six months or so.
 The first step is to elect a committee, which consists of the officers who will run the group.
 See Committees and Officers to find out about the officers and their responsibilities.

-Your group will need to a constitution, and there are certain clauses that it must contain.
+Your group will need to a constitution, and there are certain clauses that it should contain.
 See Constitutions for details and for a model constitution that you can use as a template for your group.

 It is important that groups define what a member is.
 Is it anyone who attends an event or signs up to a list?
-Is it anyone who has paid the membership fee?
+Is it anyone who has paid a membership fee?
 Some groups distinguish between members and supporters, where the former have the right to vote at general meetings and to stand for election to the committee, and the latter do not.